martineho/martineho/README.md

 Digital nomad, {front end developer} and UX designer for [EMerald Geomodelling](https://www.emerald-geomodelling.com/) with a passion for simple.

-UX designer/Front end developer [EMerald Geomodelling](https://www.emerald-geomodelling.com/)

-🌍 Digital nomad

-📍 Bali | next Sri Lanka
+🌍 currently in Bali | next Sri Lanka
 🌱 Growing my skills in Python and Django